linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

 The Linkerd proxy offers two modes of operation in order to handle some of the more subtle behaviors of load balancing in ingress controllers.

+Be sure to check the documentation for your ingress controller of choice to understand how it resolves endpoints for load balancing.
+If the ingress uses the cluster IP and port of the Service, you can use the Default Mode described below.
+Otherwise, read through the `Proxy Ingress Mode` section to understand how it works.

 ### Default Mode

 When the ingress controller is injected with the `linkerd.io/inject: enabled`